k8ssandra/k8ssandra-operator/docs/install/README.md

 # Install Guide

 ## Overview
-There are a couple of options for deploying the operator:
+There are a few options for deploying the operator:

+* Helm
 * Kustomize
 * Build from source

-**Note:** Development of a Helm chart is in progress.
-See this [issue](https://github.com/k8ssandra/k8ssandra-operator/issues/98) for details.

 ## Prerequisites
 Make sure you have the following installed before going through the rest of the guide.